This blog is about food.

 - In the hour before the race, don’t eat very much.
 Some water, sports drink, or energy gels are good now.
 I don’t even drink much water at this stage, to avoid having to use the bathroom during the race.

 - During a race, you need 30-60 grams of carbs per hour and about a cup of water every fifteen minutes.
 Avoid dangerous overhydration (hyponatremia) by drinking sports drinks with sodium and/or additional sodium supplementation.
-One sign of overhydration is bloating, noticable as swelling around rings, watches, socks, etc.
+One sign of overhydration is bloating, noticeable as swelling around rings, watches, socks, etc.

 - Throughout the day, continue to get high-carb, moderate protein nutrition, drinking lots of water or sports drink to replenish fluids.